Faith Partners Leadership Training

 Faith Partners has responded since 1995 offering clergy and lay-leadership useful tools and strategies, educational materials, and training for a team ministry that can serve the needs of the whole congregation.
 This team approach cultivates an informed, compassionate response to addiction through awareness, education, and recovery support right in your church!
 These important responses help create a safe, hospitable place that allows for hope, help, and healing.

-Faith Partners has established a national presence resulting in well over 1,000 trained congregational teams in 29 states from 23 different faith traditions.
+Faith Partners has established a national presence resulting in hundreds of trained congregational teams in 30 states from 24 different faith traditions.
 These team members have ministered to thousands of individuals and families by offering the necessary tools and supports to build resilience and effectively meet people in their brokenness.

 Leadership Training: This workshop goal is to equip participants to take the initial steps in developing a congregational team ministry.
 This is the first workshop in the training series.
 As a result of this workshop, participants will be better able to: